Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-As for $\PSL_2(p^a)$, there are some restrictions we can place on the possible actions of a unipotent element $u$, above and beyond appearing on \cite[Table 7]{lawther1995}, given by Lemma \ref{lem:faithfulpblockseven}.
+As for $\PSL_2(p^a)$, there are some restrictions we can place on the possible actions of a unipotent element $u$, beyond that of appearing on \cite[Table 7]{lawther1995}, given by Lemma \ref{lem:faithfulpblockseven}.
 This yields twenty-nine possible non-generic classes for various primes, as given below.

 \begin{enumerate} \item $(A_3+A_1)''$, $p=5$, acting as $5^2,4^8,2^7$; \item $D_4(a_1)+A_1$, $p=5$, acting as $5^6,4,3^4,2^5$; \item $A_3+A_2$, $p=5$, acting as $5^6,4^2,3^4,2^2,1^2$; \item $A_4$, $p=5$, acting as $5^{10},1^6$; \item $A_3+A_2+A_1$, $p=5$, acting as $5^6,4^4,2^5$; \item $A_4+A_1$, $p=5$, acting as $5^{10},2^2,1^2$; \item $A_4+A_2$, $p=5$, acting as $5^{10},3^2$; \item $(A_5)''$, $p=7$, acting as $7^2,6^7$; \item $D_4+A_1$, $p=7$, acting as $7^6,2^5,1^4$; \item $D_5(a_1)$, $p=7$, acting as $7^6,3^2,2^2,1^4$; \item $(A_5)'$, $p=7$, acting as $7^4,6^4,1^4$; \item $A_5+A_1$, $p=7$, acting as $7^4,6^3,5^2$; \item $D_5(a_1)+A_1$, $p=7$, acting as $7^6,4,2^5$; \item $D_6(a_2)$, $p=7$, acting as $7^6,5^2,4$; \item $E_6(a_3)$, $p=7$, acting as $7^6,5^2,1^4$; \item $E_7(a_5)$, $p=7$, acting as $7^6,6,4^2$; \item $A_6$, $p=7$, acting as $7^8$; \item $E_7(a_4)$, $p=11$, acting as $11^2,10,8,6,4^2,2$; \item $D_6$, $p=11$, acting as $11^4,10,1^2$; \item $E_6(a_1)$, $p=11$, acting as $11^4,5^2,1^2$; \item $E_7(a_3)$, $p=11$, acting as $11^4,10,2$; \item $E_6$, $p=13$, acting as $13^4,1^4$; \item $E_7(a_3)$, $p=13$, acting as $13^2,12,10,6,2$; \item $E_7(a_2)$, $p=13$, acting as $13^4,4$; \item $E_7(a_2)$, $p=17$, acting as $17^2,10,8,4$; \item $E_7(a_1)$, $p=17$, acting as $17^2,16,6$; \item $E_7(a_1)$, $p=19$, acting as $19^2,12,6$; \item $E_7$, $p=19$, acting as $19^2,18$; \item $E_7$, $p=23$, acting as $23^2,10$. \end{enumerate}